Princeton Theological Seminary

 Tuition & Housing Costs

-- The Princeton Doctoral Fellowship: The Princeton Doctoral Fellowship is awarded for up to five years (ten semesters) of study in the Ph.D. program.
-Beginning with the entering class of 2017-18, the fellowship provides an annual stipend of $20,000 and is offered to aid students in pursuing their doctoral education with the requirement that they serve as a Teaching Assistant for one Master’s Level Course per year in years 2 through 5 of their program (with no additional remuneration).
-Doctoral students may serve as a Teaching Assistant over and above the one course per year for additional financial remuneration.
+- The Princeton Doctoral Fellowship: The Princeton Doctoral Fellowship is awarded for up to five years (ten semesters) of study in the PhD program.
+Beginning with the entering class of 2019–2020, it provides an annual stipend of $25,000 and is offered to aid students in pursuing their doctoral education with the requirement that they serve as a Teaching Assistant for one master’s level course per year for each year of funding support (with no additional remuneration).

 - The George S. Green Fellowship for Doctoral Study: One fellowship for doctoral work, preferably but not exclusively in Old Testament, may be awarded for up to five years of study to a senior in the Master of Divinity program in the Seminary, or a candidate in the Master of Theology program at the Seminary, who has displayed outstanding academic achievement and scholarly promise.
-Beginning with the entering class of 2017-18, the fellowship provides an annual stipend of $20,000 and is offered to aid students in pursuing their doctoral education with the requirement that they serve as a Teaching Assistant for one Master’s Level Course per year in years 2 through 5 of their program (with no additional remuneration).
-Doctoral students may serve as a Teaching Assistant over and above the one course per year for additional financial remuneration.
+Beginning with the entering class of 2019–2020, it provides an annual stipend of $25,000 and is offered to aid students in pursuing their doctoral education with the requirement that they serve as a Teaching Assistant for one master’s level course per year for each year of funding support (with no additional remuneration).

-- The Trustees Merit Scholarship: This scholarship of $6,000 per year is awarded to the two students in each entering class whose applications, in the judgment of the Ph.D.
-Studies Committee, are of a superior quality.
+- Trustees Merit Scholarship: This scholarship of $6,000 per year is awarded to two students in each entering class whose applications, in the judgment of the PhD Studies Committee, are of superior quality.
 This represents the highest award offered by the Seminary to an entering doctoral student.
+The scholarship is awarded as a supplement to either the Princeton Doctoral Fellowship or The George S. Green Fellowship for Doctoral Study.

 Hispanic Centers and Programs